What is lab filtration paper?

 Nitrogen and protein testing

-Nitrogen and protein are an integral parts of yeast metabolism, shelf life, texture, and froth.
+Nitrogen and protein are integral parts of yeast metabolism, shelf life, texture, and froth.
 Specialty filter papers are required to ensure purity in test results.

 Filter paper filtration